How much does it cost to print on the 3D printers?

 How long does it take to print?

-Please allow at minimum three (3) business days for your print job to process.
-During high volume times (e.g. Undergraduate Research Symposium or NCUR) and during intersession and summer terms, please allow at minimum five (5) business days for your print job to process.
+For prints using standard materials (e.g. standard filament); please allow at minimum three (3) business days for your print job to process during the fall and spring semesters.
+During high volume times (e.g. Undergraduate Research Symposium or NCUR), intersession, and summer semester, please allow at minimum five (5) business days for your print job to process.

 What file type do I need to send in?